una-auxme/paf/doc/planning/behaviours/Intersection.md

 ## Enter

 Handles driving through the intersection.
+Uses 50 km/h as target speed.

 Returns SUCCESS once the next waypoint is not this intersection anymore.